shenwei356/perfect-bioinformatic-tools/README.md

 Basic

-- Supporting input file list
-- Validating option values
+- Supporting input file list.
+Things happen a lot when users give hundreds of input files which would exceed the argument length limit of some shells.
+- Validating ALL option values.
+No one would like to see the process fail midway, caused by an invalid option parsed and used in some middle steps.

 Recommended

+- Supporting stdin
 - Optional supporting input directory
 - Seamless support of common compression files
-- Checking flag/option incompatibility
+- Checking flag/option incompatibility and showing warnings before starting the jobs.

 Ideal

-- Checking files before performing processing
+- Checking file existence before performing processing.
+It happens frequently when a long-time job is terminated by one unexisting input file.
+    - This checking can be cancelled for cases where the users trust all input files exist.

 ### Output

 Basic

+- Supporting both stdout and the output file.
 - Showing overwrite warning

 Recommended